WillACosta/philosophy_quotes/README.md

 - Custom fonts from Google Fonts
 - Share quote as a image preview
 - Bottom navigation view with fragments
+- Save favorites quotes in local database with ROOM

 ### Opening the project